 A house is the most expensive purchase many people will make in their lives—by many factors of 10.
-It is therefore no surprise that home buyers are intimidated by the numbers: The median selling price of a home nationally during the second quarter of 2019 was $320,300.
-But that is nationally.
-In Greater Boston, the median is over $500,000 and in San Francisco it’s over $1 million.
+It is therefore no surprise that home buyers are intimidated by the numbers: The national median selling price of a home during the second quarter of 2019 was $320,300.
+In the Boston area, the median price is over $500,000, and in San Francisco it’s over $1 million.
 With all that money on the line, both buyers and sellers are understandably looking to get the best deal on their respective ends.
 This is why a majority of buyers work with a real estate agent.
-For sellers, this sometimes means foregoing a real estate agent and selling their home “for sale by owner”, or FSBO.
+For some sellers though, this sometimes means foregoing a real estate agent and selling their home “for sale by owner,” or FSBO.

 Before the Internet, FSBO home sales were much harder to market as sellers depended mostly on word of mouth and yard signs.
 These days, online resources make it easy to do the more common hybrid model between selling on your own and using a real estate agent.
 Websites including Isoldmyhouse.com and Forsalebyowner.com offer packages that include listing on MLS, which drastically increases the number of prospective buyers who see a house.
 Despite this, FSBO home sales have decreased from a high of 15 percent of all homes sales in 1981 to 7 percent in 2018.